How to Mount and Unmount File Systems in Linux

 By default, the output will include all file systems including the virtual ones such as cgroup, sysfs, and others.
-Each line includes information about the device name, the directory in which the device is mounted, the type of the filesystem and the mount options in the following form:
+Each line contains information about the device name, the directory to which the device is mounted to, the type of the filesystem and the mount options in the following form:

 device_name on directory type filesystem_type (options)

 To display only certain file systems use the

 For example, to print only the ext4 partitions you would use:

 mount -t ext4

 Mounting a File System

-To attach a file system at a specified location (mount point), use the
+To mount a file system in a given location (mount point), use the

 mount command in the following form: